The banner photo of this site shows a view of the Sandormokh Memorial Graveyard in August 2017 (Photo, Ivan Zheltyakov)

 Ever since then commemorative markers have been appearing spontaneously in the cemetery: crosses, plaques bearing names, inscriptions on the gravestone monuments, and boards nailed to trees.

-In 1998 a monument to the Guardian Angel was unveiled (now being refurbished) was unveiled at the entrance to Sandarmokh.
+In 1998 a monument to the Guardian Angel was unveiled (now being refurbished) was unveiled at the entrance to Sandormokh.

 In 2003 a monument to the dead was erected on the initiative of the Spiritual Directorate for the Muslims of the Republic of Karelia.

-That year, on the initiative of the Jewish community in Petrozavodsk, who provided the funds, a monument was opened in memory of the Jews who were shot at Sandarmokh.
+That year, on the initiative of the Jewish community in Petrozavodsk, who provided the funds, a monument was opened in memory of the Jews who were shot at Sandormokh.

-In 2007, a group of Polish students from Cracow placed a small cross at the base of the Catholic Memorial Cross in Sandarmokh.
+In 2007, a group of Polish students from Cracow placed a small cross at the base of the Catholic Memorial Cross in Sandormokh.

-In 2008, the Consulate-General of the Lithuanian Republic in St Petersburg and the Centre for Research into the Genocide and Resistance of the Inhabitants of Lithuania erected a Lithuanian monument at Sandarmokh.
+In 2008, the Consulate-General of the Lithuanian Republic in St Petersburg and the Centre for Research into the Genocide and Resistance of the Inhabitants of Lithuania erected a Lithuanian monument at Sandormokh.